Global Rotation Equivariant Phase Modeling for Speech Enhancement with Deep Magnitude-Phase Interaction: Proposed Method

 \subsubsection{Bottleneck}

-To capture long-range contextual dependencies, the latent features of each stream are processed by a bottleneck comprising $N=4$ cascaded Dual-Path blocks.
+To capture long-range contextual dependencies, the latent features of each stream are processed by a bottleneck comprising $N=4$ cascaded Dual-Path blocks, where the number of cascaded blocks is ported from \cite{abdulatif2024cmgan, lu2023mp}.
 Each dual-path block consists of two serially connected sub-modules: a Time-HADF and a Frequency-HADF.
 While sharing an identical HADF architecture (detailed in Sec.
-III-D), these sub-modules operate on orthogonal dimensions to capture axis-specific dependencies alternately.
+III-D), these sub-modules operate on time and frequency dimensions alternately to capture axis-specific dependencies.
 Specifically, denoting the input representation with the shape of $B\times {C_{\text{\{mag,pha\}}} \times T \times F'}$ where we added the batch dimension $B$ for illustration.
 This representation is reshaped to $(B F') \times T \times C_{\{\text{mag,pha}\}}$ and processed by the Time-HADF to model temporal dependencies.
 Subsequently, the features are permuted to $(B T)\times F'\times C_{\{\text{mag,pha}\}}$, allowing the Frequency-HADF to capture global spectral dependencies.
 This alternating factorization allows the model to learn full-context spectro-temporal interactions efficiently.
+Following the flow diagram illustrated in Fig. \ref{fig:wang1}c, the outputs of time and frequency HADF are reshaped to the original dimension and fused with the block's initial input via a global residual connection, preserving the original signal information while integrating the learned transformations.